Skip to main content

 Tegucigalpa

 Above 2,000 meters (6,500 feet), night temperatures can be cold, especially in the period from November to March, while above 2,500 meters (8,200 ft), it can get cold even during the day.
+The highest peak in Honduras is Cerro Las Minas, 2,870 meters (9,416 ft).

 Hurricanes

-Honduras is located in the path of hurricanes, which may hit the country in the period from June to November, however, they are most likely from August to October.
 Usually, they come from the east, from the Caribbean Sea, but sometimes, tropical depressions can also form on the Pacific Ocean, which can especially affect the western part of the country, as early as in mid-May, as happened with tropical storm Aletta in late May 1982 and with hurricane Adrian in mid-May 2005.
-A particularly destructive hurricane was Fifi in September 1974, another one was Mitch at the end of October 1998.

 The best time to visit Honduras runs from December to mid-April on the southern side, in Tegucigalpa and in the interior, while on the northern coast, and on the small Caribbean islands belonging to Honduras (the largest of which is Roatán), it only corresponds to the period from March to May.